michelmetran/my_linux/README.md

 *Script* for installing different applications, adjusting settings, copying and pasting files and settings on an Ubuntu 20.04.

+Intended to be used after Ubuntu 20.04 formatting.

 ```bash
 # Clone Repo
 cd ~/Downloads \